First Time User? Sign Up Now

 For patients with suspected Wilms tumor, additional preoperative staging studies are performed to assess intravascular extension or rupture of Wilms tumor.

 In North America, local staging of Wilms tumor is performed with CT or MRI of the abdomen and pelvis.
 Contrast-enhanced CT for Wilms tumor patients has high sensitivity and specificity for detection of cavoatrial tumor thrombus that may impact surgical approach.
 Routine Doppler evaluation after CT has been performed but is not necessarily required.
+If the tumor is at or above the hepatic veins, a biopsy with preoperative chemotherapy is suggested because of the lower rate of serious intraoperative complications.
 Before surgical approach to the renal mass is performed, large tumor thrombi need to be controlled, especially when they extend above the hepatic vein, to avoid embolization of the tumor.
+In some cases, cardiopulmonary bypass is required.

 Prognosis and Prognostic Factors for Wilms Tumor